DavidEaton/Menominee/DevelopmentSetup.md

 4. Check your server for the new database named according to your choices in the script

 ## Web Application
-setup multiple startup projects:

-1. CustomerVehicleManagement.Api
-2. Janco.Idp
-3. Menominee.Client
+startup with the API project (CustomerVehicleManagement.Api) which serves the Client as well

-Start up and you should be able to login with the login set up during the Tenant Database Setup
+Start up and you should be able to login with Azure AD B2C login